tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 S:
 >It's a 0% chance you get the one you actually want to talk to
->Like, if you're trying to call Louise to help you fight, that's when you'll get to talk to Elizabeth
+>Like, if you're trying to call Louise to help you fight, that's when you'll get to talk to Elizabeth ^truth-is

 L:
 >luke is both dumb and unlucky. poor guy

-gameplay:: Luke will never be able to talk to the mother that can actually give him useful advice.
+gameplay:: Luke will never be able to talk to the mother that can actually give him useful advice. [[(6) June 2023 Chat Logs#^truth-is|ref]]

 \[...\]